 - to support and empower people aiming to create safer environments

-- to be supported to other organisations helping communities to be more proactive in reducing crime
+- to be supported to other organisations.
+They help communities to be more proactive in reducing crime

 - to be trusted communicator and educator of key messages from community safety partners

-- to be an introducer and facilitator of engagement between neighbourhood network members and safety partners
+- to be an introducer and facilitator of engagement.
+This is between Neighbourhood Network members and safety partners

-- to be a communication channel for members to spread their own message through neighbourhood network platforms
+- to be a communication channel for members to spread their own message.
+This is through Neighbourhood Network platforms

 Our mission is that to work with and support you to make your communities safer.

 From the registration process, the Neighbourhood Network team has an understanding of your needs.
 They can then advise you.
 Or they can introduce valuable contacts to support your group members.
 This may include your local policing team and council area co-ordinator.